 What is Fascia Training and How to Do It: Explained for Footballers

-What is fascia training?
-Fascia training is a new term and form of training that can improve athleticism, decrease the risk of injury, and even improve overall health due to its impact on mitochondrial function.
-This holistic training method targets the fascia, or connective tissue inside the body, and helps improve “fascial connections” in the body to upgrade proprioception, interception, and exteroception.
+Fascia training is a new term and form of training that focuses on improving the quality and efficiency of your connective tissue, or fascia.
+Fascia training can help improve athleticism, decrease the risk of injury, and even improve overall health due to its impact on mitochondrial function.

+This holistic training method targets the fascia, which is the largest organ in your body, and helps improve the principle of bio-tensegrity in your body which improves overall proprioception, interception, and exteroception.
 Proprioception is the ability to know where you are in space, interception is the ability to feel what is happening inside your body, and exteroception is the ability to perceive stimuli from outside the body.

 In this blog I will explain what fascia training is, how to start training your fascia, as well as answer many questions you may have about this pretty new training method.